-Mr. Jerry Black is Criterion’s vice president responsible for the company’s presence in the U.S. Department of Agriculture (USDA) and will continue as Criterion’s key executive for this Department.
+Mr. Jerry Black is Criterion’s vice president responsible for the company’s presence in the U.S. Department of Agriculture (USDA) and is Criterion’s key executive for this Department.
 He is the program manager for Criterion’s U.S Department of Agriculture (USDA) Information Technology Support Services (DAITSS) contract.
 Mr. Black also helps support Criterion’s growth in other Federal civilian agencies and serves as the director of Criterion’s Program Management Center of Excellence.

 Mr. Black has more than 30 years of professional experience in planning, supervising, and information technology strategy.
 Before joining Criterion, he was the Assistant Director in the Chief Information Office for the US Forest Service where he provided national leadership in formulating and executing policies and programs supporting more than 30,000 users.
 Prior to that, Mr. Black was the SES Acting Associate CIO for Client Technology Services (CTS) within the Office of the Chief Information Officer for the USDA.
 In this position, he led a department of over 1,000 employees in providing quality IT services and products for USDA.